TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/features.md

 ## set function (Managed variables)

-the `uibuilder.set()` function is now more flexible than in `uibuilderfe.js`.
-You can now set anything that doesn't start with `_` or `#`.
+The `uibuilder.set()` function can create/change any variable name that doesn't start with `_` or `#`.
+To obtain the current value of a set variable, use `uibuilder.get()`.
+To monitor for changes, use `uibuilder.onChange()`.

 !> Please note that there may be some rough edges still in regard to what should and shouldn't be `set`.
 Please try to avoid setting an internal variable or function or bad things may happen 😲

-This means that you can simulate an incoming message from Node-RED with something like `uibuilder.set('msg', {topic:'uibuilder', payload:42})` in your front-end JavaScript.
+This means that you can even simulate an incoming message from Node-RED with something like `uibuilder.set('msg', {topic:'uibuilder', payload:42})` in your front-end JavaScript.

 One interesting possibility is getting your page to auto-reload using `uibuilder.set('msg', {_uib:{reload:true}})`.
 Perhaps even more useful is the ability to very easily alter your UI on the page by using the dynamic UI feature (detailed below) `uibuilder.set('msg', {_ui:[{method:'add', ...}, {method:'remove', ....}]})`.

 Using the `set` function triggers an event `uibuilder:propertyChanged` which is attached to the `document` object.
-This means that you have two different ways to watch for variables changing.
+So you have two different ways to watch for variables changing.

 This will listen for a specific variable changing: